v0.5.8 · required reproducibility · temporal lens · public ledger

 <15min

-wall time per full review pass: trio + adversary + on-chain settlement.
+wall time per full review pass: lens panel + adversary + on-chain settlement.

 F-NEW-403